lwielar29/CircutPython/README.md

 DISTANCE CENSOR

-The distance censor was a fun assignment. having already used a distance censor to create a robot, this assignment has an added twist.
-We created code to read the distance of an object from the censor and the distance corresponded to a  certain color.
+The distance censor was a fun assignment.
+Having already used a distance censor to create a robot, this assignment has an added twist.
+We created code to read the distance of an object from the censor and the distance corresponded to a  certain color of an led built into the metroboard.
 The closer the distance the color was red.
-I tthen transitioned to blues and then greens.
+It then transitioned to blues and then greens on a color fading scale.
+A hard part of the assignment was figuring out how to make an led a certain color.
+I had to google how an led works and the pixel coding for it to be a certain color.
+I learned that the code for coloring is an amount from 0-250 and is a combination of red, green, blue.

 CLASSES, OBJECTS, AND MODULES

+This assignment took coloring a RGB led to a whole new level.
+We had to make two rgb leds transition through 6 colors of the rainbow each at a different point in the cycle, utilizing the already assigned code.
+To make this code worked we had to create a class that created variables and functions that would enable the code to work.
+It was hard to create a class and know what I needed to put in the def __ init __ and what needed to be made its own function.
+I learned that the code in def ___ init __ would always  need to be true and always be running.
+This meant doing this such as setting the output and where they will find the pin.

 HELLO VS CODE

+For this assignment I used the code writing program VS Code to write code and upload it to my metroboard and then puch my code to my github with clicks of a few buttons stragiht from the program.
+I wrote a simple code that would print hello on the serial monitor.
+The tricky part of this assignment was installinga ll of the fies needed to run VS Code and learning how to git add and git commit on VS Code.
+I learned how to access the github part of VS Code and click the "+" to gitadd my code and then "ctrl enter" with a somment to commit my code to my git hub repository.

 FANCY LED

-HELLO PROCESSING
+This assignment combined the hello vs. code assignment and the classes, objects, and modules assignment.
+In this assignment we wired 6 leds that would blink in a specific pattern - alternate, blink, chase, and sparkle.
+We decided in our code what these four patterns would entail.
+We were given a set code and had to make a class in VS Code that would make it work.
+I learned how to use a for statement as I needed to repeat areas of my code, but didn't want to jumble of writting it out.
+I learned to structure a for statement like this:  for i in range(0,5): "i" can be any sort of variable and the range dictates how many times it will repeat or is a great way to randomize a pattern when used with if statements.